yykids/Maps/en/ios-sdk-guide.md

 ```

 #### Remove Markers
-Set `null` for the map attribute of the marker object, and the marker is removed.
+Set `nil` for the map attribute of the marker object, and the marker is removed.
 ```swift
 // Swift
 marker.mapView = nil